mkssri/hobbies/philosophy/GENERAL.md

 - If something is bugging you, start from there, do not think anything else.
 - If you don't use it, you will loose it. - Prof. Raymond Klefstad, UC Irvine
 - Rest at the end, not in the middle. - Kobe Bryant English teacher quote.
+- You must not fool yourself, and you are the easiest person to fool. - Richard Feyman
+- I was an ordinary person, who studied hard. - Richard Feyman